prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 Then Prometheus will stream `ChunkedReadResponse` instead of old message.
 Each `ChunkedReadResponse` message is following varint size and fixed size bigendian uint32 for CRC32 Castagnoli checksum.

-For Go it is recommended to use our [ChunkedReader](https://github.com/prometheus/prometheus/blob/48b2c9c8eae2d4a286d8e9384c2918aefd41d8de/storage/remote/chunked.go#L103) to read directly from the stream.
+For Go it is recommended to use the [ChunkedReader](https://github.com/prometheus/prometheus/blob/48b2c9c8eae2d4a286d8e9384c2918aefd41d8de/storage/remote/chunked.go#L103) to read directly from the stream.

 Note that `storage.remote.read-sample-limit` flag is no longer working for `STREAMED_XOR_CHUNKS`.